 Educational Initiatives & Outreach

-Center for Environmental Research and Education (CERE) provides a multidisciplinary education that prepares students for careers in current and emerging areas of environmental science, advancing the mission and vision of Duquesne University and the Bayer School of Natural and Environmental Sciences.
+(CERE) provides a multidisciplinary education that prepares students for careers in current and emerging areas of environmental science, advancing the mission and vision of Duquesne University and the Bayer School of Natural and Environmental Sciences.
 CERE is also the center for the Allegheny Region program of Three Rivers QUEST, as well as many other research initiatives.